epfl-ada/ada-2020-project-milestone-p3-p3_navaja/README.md

 Finish methods 4.1 and 4.2 if not done.
 Wrangling/cleaning the dataset, implementing and testing recurrent/autoregressive models, and preparing visualizations for task 4.3
  ### 5.3 Week 3: Wrapping up
-Finishing the analysis, writing the data story, cleaning code and figures, preparing video.
+Finishing the analysis, writing the data story, cleaning code and figures, preparing the video.

 ## 6. Organization witing the team
 * Neil will share his code used in Milestone 2 for downloading the data and implementing the Random Forests model of Muchlinski _et al._ [[5]](#5).